b-lev/Python-Setup/README.md

     },
 }
 ```
-4. Test that it works by messing up your import order, and then save the file.
+4. Test that it works by messing up your ```import``` order in intro.py, and then save the file.
+The imports should be alphabetized and so on after saving.
 5. If you can't get it to work, then copy back the original settings.
+Try again another day, or maybe find a friend to help out.

-# Other Topics you should look into
+# Other topics you should look into

 There are many other topics and tools that you should start looking into to improve your ability to code.
 Future versions of this site will expand on some of them.